whytestalyon/LayeredGraph/README.md

 ## HPO Server
 ### Docker Quick-start
-Assuming you have docker installed on your machine it's fairly simple to build and run the server within docker (no special setup needed on your machine besides having docker installed).
+Assuming you have docker installed on your machine it's fairly simple to build and run the server within docker (**IMPORTANT:** Docker needs at least 4GB of memory allocated for building the images).
 Here are the instructions for a local build and deployment:

 ```bash
 git clone https://github.com/HudsonAlpha/LayeredGraph.git